-Travellers with their babies are able to take enough baby milk, baby food and sterilised water for the journey but containers may be opened at security for screening.
+Travellers planning to fly with their babies can take enough baby milk, baby food and sterilised water for the journey but containers may be opened at security for screening.
 Up to two litres of expressed breastmilk (not frozen) may be carried in clear containers, even when travelling without the infant .

 Due to pressure changes on plane take-off and landing, approximately 15 percent of children will get ear pain; making it more common in children than adults .
 To help equalize pressure, infants/children can feed from breast or bottle, as this encourages sucking and swallowing actions .